Skip to content

 Supporting trustees on social media

 Are trustees on Twitter?
 If they are, are they retweeting the organisation’s tweets to their contacts, thereby increasing the reach of the organisation?
-Are they sharing news, making new contacts, raising awareness of the issues faced by your beneficiaries?
+Are they sharing organisational and topical news, making new contacts, raising awareness of the issues faced by your beneficiaries?

 Using technology to develop a framework for a strategic process